thoelkef/visualstudio-docs.de-de/docs/modeling/using-visual-studio-modelbus-in-a-text-template.md

       // Get the root of the target model:
       TargetRoot target = adapter.ModelRoot;
     // The source DSL Definition has a class "SourceElement" embedded under the root.
-    // (Let’s assume they’re all in the same model file):
+    // (Let's assume they're all in the same model file):
     foreach (SourceElement sourceElement in source.Elements)
     {
       // In the source DSL Definition, each SourceElement has a MBR property: